Name: Meeo Letlind

 -Best, best friends with Order, the two of which confide in one another for almost anything important in their lives

--A sparsely-engaged, rather poetic relationship with Overlord Chaos, being as tender as much as it is forgotten, which is “very” in Chaos’ case
+-A sparsely-engaged, rather poetic relationship with Overlord Chaos, being as tender as much as it is forgotten, which is “very” in Chaos’ case on both counts

 The Eye and Its Hands Outstretch in Recognition